tim-herpich/tim-herpich.github.io/index.markdown

   </p> -->
   <h3>Academic Background</h3>
   <p>
-    My academic background includes an <strong>MBA</strong>, which I obtained in 2024 from
+    My academic background includes an MBA, which I obtained in 2024 from
     <a href="https://www.mannheim-business-school.com/">Mannheim Business School</a>.
 In 2020, I received a
-    <strong>PhD in Statistical Physics</strong> in an internationally renowned research group
-    under the supervision of <a href="https://sites.google.com/site/massimilianoespositogennaro/home">Prof. M. Esposito</a>.
+    PhD in Statistical Physics in an internationally renowned research group under the supervision of <a href="https://sites.google.com/site/massimilianoespositogennaro/home">Prof. M. Esposito</a>.
-    My doctoral research focused on <strong>nonequilibrium thermodynamics</strong>, phase transitions, and
-    <strong>Monte-Carlo simulations</strong>, culminating in multiple
+    My doctoral research focused on nonequilibrium thermodynamics, phase transitions, and Monte-Carlo simulations, culminating in multiple
     <a href="https://tim-herpich.github.io/publications/">peer-reviewed publications</a> and various
     <a href="https://tim-herpich.github.io/talks/">talks</a> at international conferences.
 Before my doctoral studies, I obtained an MSc
     with distinction in Theoretical Physics in 2015 and a BSc in Physics in 2013.
   </p>

   <p>
-    In addition to my academic training, I am a <strong>Chartered Financial Analyst (CFA)</strong> Charterholder.
+    In addition to my academic training, I am a Chartered Financial Analyst (CFA) Charterholder.
     The program’s broad curriculum in investment analysis, portfolio management, and ethics complements my quantitative background and supports my work at the intersection of technology and risk & asset management.
     As a member of the <a href="https://cfasocietyswitzerland.org/" target="_blank">CFA Society Switzerland</a>,